 Before we get into the specifics of applying powder after sunscreen, let’s quickly review why sunscreen is crucial.
 Sunscreen acts as a shield, protecting your skin from the harmful effects of ultraviolet (UV) radiation.
 Without sunscreen, your skin is more vulnerable to sunburn, wrinkles, fine lines, hyperpigmentation, and, most seriously, skin cancer.

 Experts recommend using a broad-spectrum sunscreen with at least SPF 30 every day, even on cloudy days or when indoors, as UV rays can penetrate through windows.
-Whether it’s a chemical sunscreen or a physical one (mineral sunscreen), both work to absorb or reflect the UV rays that damage your skin.

 Types of Powders: What Should You Use?